Most importantly, self employment is a risky business, but what in life is risk free ?

-A great number of individuals dream and think about being self-employed, our own boss, our own path.
+Certainly, a great number of individuals dream and think about being self-employed, your own boss, your own path.
 Many do make that move from dream to action, for most this proves to be a life changing event.

 Suitability for Self-Employment

 - Are you a budding entrepreneur?

 - Have you dreamed of having your own business?

 - Do you have products or services that you believe others will want?

 - Are you enterprising enough to achieve your goals?

 So, you may have fantastic ideas and bold determination, but, there's a but .
 Do you have what it takes to make a success of your enterprise?
 To clarify, it requires effort and a readiness to embark on new ventures, and to use initiative in business.

 The main risks of self-employment